bloomreach/spa-sdk/README.md

 This yarn workspace configuration is located in the root [package.json](./package.json).
 The workspace actually uses yarn 2 / berry and will locally install this yarn version upon running the`yarn` command.
-You would still have a yarn v1 global install to run the commands.
+You would still have a yarn v1 global install to run the commands but yarn will use v2 when running commands inside the spa-sdk repository.

 #### Installation